Skip to content

 client = CCClient()

-# Create the molecule
+# Create the structure

-h2o = Molecule.open("h2o.xyz")
+h2o = Structure.open("h2o.xyz")

 # Define the program input